google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-background-sync.md

 application*, making it a much more effective than traditional method of retrying failed requests.

-Workbox Background Sync is design to make it easier to use the BackgroundSync API and integrate its usage with other Workbox modules.
+Workbox Background Sync is designed to make it easier to use the BackgroundSync API and integrate its usage with other Workbox modules.
 It also implements a fallback strategy for browsers that don't yet implement BackgroundSync.